curv3d/curv/ideas/GUI.md

 # Building a GUI

-I can implement in C++ or in Python.
+Currently, my GUI is glslViewer: C++ and GLFW.
+That's probably okay for MVP.

+Later, I could write a more sophisticated custom GUI.
+Maybe with an OpenSCAD-like interface.
+Or maybe a visual programming environment.

+My current preference is C++ and QT5, for a desktop app.
+Or focus on building a web app.

 QT provides a portable, high level OpenGL and GUI interface.
 (Raw OpenGL is low level, verbose, and platform dependent.)
 It's one library solving both problems.

 C++ is the native language for QT and OpenGL.
+Played with Python, but the necessary modules seem "second tier" compared to C++ libraries.
 PyQT5 supports "most" of QT.
 "Desktop bindings for OpenGL 2.0 are mostly complete."
-(QT5's OpenGL ES bindings aren't supported yet by PyQT5.)
+QT5's OpenGL ES bindings aren't supported yet by PyQT5.

-Use C++.
-Start with a simple QT5 app that renders a shadertoy script.
-Later, maybe reuse the OpenSCAD GUI.
+Maybe reuse the OpenSCAD GUI code.

+Platforms?
+* Ubuntu 16.04 is my primary platform.
+* macOS: #2, as long as my macbook holds up anyway.
+Not interested in buying a new Mac.
+* Windows 10?
+Ecch.
+Not interested.
+(But it's popular!)
+* Raspberry Pi, probably Raspian.
+OpenGL ES2, full screen only.
+  No GLFW port.
+QT5 exists in full screen mode, but no standard package, you compile it yourself.
+No gcc 6 unless you compile it yourself. glslViewer has a Raspberry Pi port.
+Use SSH and glslViewer, that works.
+  (OpenSCAD is ported; how does it work if you can't run OpenGL in a window?)
+* The web.
+* Android??

 ------------------------------------------------------------------------------
 Python: PyQT5 and PyOpenGL seem good choices: popular, well supported, powerful.